Suns make it 2 straight in restart by topping Mavs 117-115

 Mavericks: Curry, who scored 16 points, set a career record for 3-pointers in a season.
 He went 3 of 6 from long range and has 139 3s this season.
 His previous high was 137 in his other season with Dallas, 2016-17. … Dallas missed its first 14 tries from 3 in the second half, finishing 6 of 31 for the game.

 Suns: Frank Kaminsky scored six of his eight points during a 14-1 run that started not long after the fifth fouls for Booker and Ayton.
-Phoenix turned an 81-70 deficit into an 84-82 lead with the spurt. … Ricky Rubio had 20 points, nine rebounds and seven assists.
+Phoenix turned an 81-70 deficit into an 84-82 lead with the spurt. … Dario Saric helped Phoenix stay in front after the rally, scoring seven of his 13 points in the fourth quarter.

 UP NEXT